dobladov/click-pause/README.md

 # Click Pause

-Small plugin for [Totem](https://wiki.gnome.org/Apps/Videos) that pause and play the current video with the right click.
+Small plugin for [Totem](https://wiki.gnome.org/Apps/Videos) to pause and play the current video with the right click.

 ## Install